 The ninth generation Toyota Hilux takes our iconic pick-up into a new era of electrified power.
-It has become increasingly clear that different customer needs and local conditions cannot be addressed by a single powertrain solution.
+It had become increasingly clear that different customer needs and local conditions could not be addressed by a single powertrain solution.
 So the all-new Hilux introduces an exciting, multipath range that will include three electrified powertrain options for the UK market: mild hybrid, battery electric and hydrogen fuel cell.
 All are engineered to zealously maintain the model’s global reputation for strength, reliability and durability – qualities that have made it the world’s favourite pick-up.

-Model overview: design, handling and safety
+Ninth generation model overview: design, handling and safety

-The styling of the ninth generation Hilux was inspired by a new Tough and Agile theme.
-It projects this image through a front end that has redrawn proportions and a visibly strong stance.
-The frontal treatment includes slim headlight units linked by a central bar which carries the capitalised Toyota legend in classic style.
 On the battery electric model, the aero treatment deletes the traditional grille and features dedicated alloy wheels.
 Features for all models include a new rear deck step for easy access.
 Selected models also have a redesigned side step.
-In line with customer preference, the new Hilux will only be produced in Double Cab body style and all-wheel drive.
+In line with customer preference, the new Hilux will only be produced in Double Cab body style with five seats and all-wheel drive transmission.

 Meanwhile, the cabin design is strongly influenced by the new Land Cruiser and offers increased sensory quality.
 Depending on grade, the horizontally focused dashboard can incorporate a 12.3-inch customisable driver’s combimeter and equally large central multimedia touchscreen.
 Connectivity is also assured with the availability of wireless device charging and USB ports in the rear of the cab.
 Drivetrain controls are centrally grouped for ease of operation, and the battery electric model adopts a shift-by-wire drive selector.